pragma-/Plang/README.md

 Plang is designed to be embedded into larger Perl applications.
 Here's how you can do that.

-Actually, I will get around to documenting this soon.
+I will get around to documenting this soon.
 In the meantime, take a look at [PBot's Plang plugin](https://github.com/pragma-/pbot/blob/master/Plugins/Plang.pm) for a rough idea of how it's done.